MikhailZoline/SeamlessUseOfOperationQueue/README.txt

 The general idea is to make the user experience as seamless as possible.

 The Unsplash API: (https://unsplash.com/developers) is used as the backend to serve the list of one thousand photos with corresponding URLs.
-The asynchronous REST web request is maid via Alamofire  framework, to fetch the list of photo records.
-The JSON stanza from Unsplash API looks like this:
+The asynchronous REST request is sent via the Alamofire framework, to fetch the list of photo records.
+The response JSON stanza from Unsplash API looks like this:
 [
   {
     "format": "jpeg",